-Tracy Woodson’s baseball career has taken him from coast-to-coast.
-It brought him home on July 23, 2013 when University of Richmond Director of Athletics Keith Gill introduced Woodson, a Richmond, Va. native, as the Spiders eighth head baseball coach in its 100-year history.
+Tracy Woodson’s baseball career has taken him from coast-to-coast, but on July 23, 2013, baseball brought him home.
+A Richmond native, Woodson was introduced by Director of Athletics Keith Gill as the Spiders eighth head baseball coach in its 100-plus year history.

-His baseball career began in Richmond, where he grew up not far from Pitt Field, the home of Spider baseball nestled on the wooded Richmond campus.
-He attended nearby Benedictine High School before becoming a college standout at N.C.
-State.
-Woodson was named ACC Player of the Year and Second Team All-American in 1984.
-He was selected to the ACC’s 50th Anniversary Team in 2002 and inducted into the N.C.
-State Baseball Hall of Fame in 2012.
+Woodson’s baseball career began not far from Pitt Field.
+He attended nearby Bendictine High School before becoming a standout at North Carolina State.
+He was named ACC Player of the Year and a Second Team All-American in 1984.
+In 2002, Woodson was selected to the ACC’s 50th Anniversary Team and was inducted into the NC State Baseball Hall of Fame in 2012.

-A third-round draft pick by the Los Angeles Dodgers in 1984, Woodson played for legendary Hall of Fame manager Tommy Lasorda and was a member of the 1988 World Series Championship Dodger team, playing the corner infield spot.
-Over his 13-year professional career, Woodson played with the Dodgers from 1987-1989 and the St. Louis Cardinals from 1992-1993.
+A third-round draft pick by the Los Angeles Dogders in 1984, Woodson began his professional career, playing for legendary Hall of Fame manager Tommy Lasorda.
+Woodson was a member of the 1988 World Series Championship Dodger team, playing the hot corner.
+Woodson played with the Dodgers for three seasons (1987-89) and played with the St. Louis Cardinals from 1992-93.

-During his time in the minor leagues, Woodson was named the New York Yankees AAA Most Valuable Player with Columbus.
-He was a member of three AAA championship teams and a Triple-A All-Star in 1988.
-Woodson also played in the AA All-Star game in 1986.
-In 1991, he played for his hometown team, the Triple-A Richmond Braves.
+In the minor leagues, Woodson was named the New York Yankees AAA Most Valuable Player with Columbus, was a member of three Triple-A championship teams, and a Triple-A All-Star in 1988.
+He also played in the Double-A All-Star game in 1986.
+In 1991, Woodson had his first stint at home, playing for his hometown Triple-A Richmond Braves.

-Woodson began his professional coaching career in 1997 as the hitting coach for the Carolina Mudcats, the AA affiliate of the Pittsburgh Pirates, and, beginning in 1998, served as a manager of minor league clubs in Rookie League, A, and AA until his final season in 2004.
+Woodson’s professional coaching career began in 1997 as the hitting coach for the Carolina Mudcats (the Double-A affiliate of the Pittsburgh Pirates).
+The next year he served as the manager of minor league clubs in Rookie League ball until his final season in 2004.

-Prior to Valparaiso, Woodson was the manager of the Albuquerque Isotopes of the Pacific Coast League in 2004, the AAA affiliate of the Florida Marlins.
-The year prior, he led the Mudcats to the Southern League championship, and was named the manager of the Southern League All-Stars.
-In addition, he was named Baseball America’s Future’s Game Coach for top minor league managers.
+Prior to getting into college coaching, Woodson was the manager of the Albuquerque Isotopes of the Pacific Coast League (the Triple-A affiliate of the Florida Marlins).
+The year before he led the Mudcats to the Southern League championship and was named the manager of the Southern League All-Stars.
+Additionally, he was named Baseball America’s Future’s Game Coach for top minor league managers.

-He was named Valparaiso’s 16th head coach in August, 2006, inheriting a team that went 17-34 the previous season.
-Just two years removed, Woodson guided his squad to a winning record in 2009, the program’s first in a decade, setting the stage for the Crusaders’ return to national prominence.
+In August 2006, Woodson was named the 16th head coach at Valparaiso, inheriting a team that went 17-34 the previous season.
+Just two years removed, he guided the team to winning record in 2009, the program’s first in a decade, setting the stage for the Crusaders’ return to national prominence.

 Woodson’s Crusader teams were just as successful in the classroom as they were on the field.
-Under Woodson, 19 student-athletes were named to the Horizon League All-Academic team, while 61 players were named to the Horizon League’s Academic Honor Roll.
-During Woodson’ seven seasons, Valparaiso ranked in the top 10% off all NCAA teams in multi-year APR performance, while the team’s GPA improved from 2.7 in 2007 to 3.3 in 2013.
+During his seven season, Valparaiso ranked in the top ten percent of all NCAA teams in multi-year APR performance, while the team’s GPA improved from 2.7 in 2007 to 3.3 in 2013.

-In 2010, he earned his bachelor’s degree in physical education/sports management from Valparaiso, where he graduated Summa Cum Laude.
+He earned his bachelor’s degree in physical education/sports management from Valparaiso in 2010, where he graduate summa cum laude.

 What They’re Saying About Tracy Woodson:

 “Tracy’s reliable, intelligent and hard working – all traits he showed as an outstanding ball player.
-Learned all the great things he does as a coach from me.”
+He learned all the great things he does as a coach from me.”